yackx/ipgo/content/classic/hangman/hangman.md

 }
 ```

 Notice the endless ``for`` loop.
 In structured programming, one would declare a stop condition on the iteration.
 Arguably the extra variable and nesting in conditional statements would not improve readability.
-Idiomatic Go favors explicit exits via ``break`` (or in this case ``continue``).
-The function ``askGuess`` is short, so there is no risk of confusion when reading the code flow.
+Go favors explicit exits via ``break`` (or in this case ``continue``).
+The function ``askGuess`` is short, so there is no risk of readability issues.

 ### Game state